Adjutant general

 An adjutant general is a military chief administrative officer.

 France

-In Revolutionary France, the adjudant-général was a senior staff officer, effectively an assistant to a general officer.
+In the French Revolutionary Army, the adjudant-général was a senior staff officer, effectively an assistant to a general officer.
 It was a special position for lieutenant-colonels and colonels in staff service.
 Starting in 1795, only colonels could be appointed to the position.
 It was supplemented by the rank of adjudant-commandant in 1800.
 In 1803 the position was abolished and adjudants-généraux reverted to the rank of colonel.